jkawamoto/roadie-queue-manager/README.md

 ## Description
 Roadie Queue Manager is a helper tool of [Roadie](https://jkawamoto.github.io/roadie/).
-This tool checks a queue implemented on [Google Cloud Datastore](https://cloud.google.com/datastore/) and executes scripts pushed to the queue by [Roadie-GCP](http://jkawamoto.github.io/roadie-gcp/) container.
+This tool checks a queue implemented on [Google Cloud Datastore](https://cloud.google.com/datastore/) and executes scripts enqueued in the queue.

 ## Usage
 ```
-roadie-queue-manager <project ID> <queue name>
+$ roadie-queue-manager <project ID> <queue name>
 ```

 ## License